 In research published at the beginning of 2019, a group of medical researchers has applied machine learning and pattern recognition to detect various types of cancer in patients at an early stage.

 With the help of such biomedical/medical imaging, a group of Japanese scientists was able to identify five types of cancer cell lines – SW480, DLD-1, HCT116, Panc-1, and HepG2 (in the image above).
-White blood cells’ size distributions are shown in green, cell lines – in red bars.
+The green color highlights white blood cells’ size distributions and red bars show cell lines.
 This work, among many similar projects in the healthcare system, is a step toward automated diagnosis and disease prevention.

 A computer vision technology, trained by machine learning and pattern recognition, automatically recognizes and classifies white blood cells and tissue as healthy or sick.
-In order to double-check the results, they created an additional SVM classifier that was trained by using a set of statistics of subcellular structures.
+In order to double-check the results, they created an additional SVM classifier and trained it using a set of statistics of subcellular structures.
 According to the research authors, “This label-free, non-cytotoxic cell classification based on the subcellular structure of QPM images has the potential to serve as an automated diagnosis of single cells.“

 NATURAL LANGUAGE PROCESSING (NLP) FOR CHATBOTS AND WORKING WITH TEXTS